History

 Airport Property Transforms to Lord Stirling Village

-Residents that live there today state they can’t dig into the ground without finding part of a past runway.
+Residents who live there today state they can’t dig into the ground without finding part of a past runway.

-The approved plan called for for 150 townhouses to be built on the first 25 acre tract that were priced from $130-150k.
-The other 50 acre tract was carved out for single family homes ranging from $110- $135k.
+The approved plan called for 150 townhouses to be built on the first 25-acre tract, priced from $ 130-150k.
+The other 50-acre tract was carved out for single-family homes ranging from $110- $135k.
 Lanid also constructed the Country Side complex off Mount Airy Road next to the Somerset Hills Cemetery.

 Somerset Hills Airport Owners/Managers